Epic Voyage of Vasco da Gama Connected Europe to the East

 Tomb of Vasco da Gama in the Jerónimos Monastery in Belém, Lisbon.
 (Christine und Hagen Graf / CC BY-SA 2.0 )

-Top image: Portuguese caravel of the 15 th century.
+Top image: Portuguese caravel of the 15th century.
+Vasco da Gama was a Portuguese sailor and explorer.
 Credit: Michael Rosskothen / Adobe Stock

 By Wu Mingren